 Snowshoes made winter hunting easier for the Iroquois.
 They traveled up to 50 miles a day wearing the snowshoes in deep snow.
 The Iroquois also wore snowshoes in ritual dances.

 Sometimes the Indians wore corn husks masks or painted their faces to frighten away the evil spirits.
 The False Face Society was a group of medicine men who wore frightening masks made of wood.
-They were thought to posses special powers when they put on their masks.
+They were thought to possess special powers when they put on their masks.